 ‘There were so many things going on – I don’t know where to begin!’

-‘Today has really inspired me, I have learned so much and the collaborative atmosphere really helped me understand the key points the presenters were making.’
+‘Today has really inspired me, I have learned so much and the collaboration really helped me understand the key points the presenters were making.’

 For us, it would be the last example as this shows that the objectives of the event were being met and the technology used truly supported this without detracting from it.
 The event technology employed was invaluable yet in many ways transparent – a supporting actor if you will.